 Finding work is really easy I think – there’s such a low unemployment rate and companies want to expand so it’s pretty easy, even if you don’t speak Czech, because there are a lot of multinational companies.
 There are job boards you can look at but there is also a lot of Facebook groups advertising jobs in various langauges, ‘Sales Jobs in Prague’, for example.
 As for actually working here, like I said, NonStop is a very international company (27 nationalities!) so it’s hard to say, because we have aspects of working cultures from all over and we’re not a typical company – we all work hard and it’s a fast paced job.
 In general though I think working culture here in Prague is generally quite relaxed with flexible hours, home office and more.
 I often also see people from other offices in this area drinking beer at lunch!
 I think it’s fair to say there are loads of opportunities here, it just depends on what you’re looking for.

-8. Do you feel integrated in the community?
+8. Do you feel integrated into the community?

 Yes, I really do feel at home in Prague and very much a part of the expat community.
 I used to live in Bournemouth, but I feel like Prague feels more like my home than Bournemouth ever did.

 If the breathtaking sceneries are not enough to convince you, maybe the fact that Prague is among the top 10 cities for expats in the world will.
 The charming capital ranks 8th among the top 72 cities to live in for expats, according to ‘Expat City Ranking 2018’.
 On a European level, Prague ranks second.
-InterNations’ survey on Expat Insider has placed Czech Republic as the third best country for expats to work.
-There are plenty of career opportunities and expats are generally well-paid in Prague.
+InterNations’ survey on Expat Insider has placed the Czech Republic as the third-best country for expats to work.
+There are plenty of career opportunities and ex-pats are generally well-paid in Prague.

 This European gem is considered a fairy tale city, you can almost feel the magic in the air.
 Prague is an ever-changing city, with something new to discover every day.
 You will find lots of tiny cafes with freshly served goodies you can enjoy during the day, as well as many places with live music and a good atmosphere during the night.